good-loop/doc/pages/notes/usa-charity-donations-and-tax-notes.md

 of the benefit you receive ($25) from your total payment ($65).
 You can deduct $40 as a charitable contribution to the church.

-There is a US government summary of charity law here: https://www.usa.gov/donate-to-charity

 ## Sponsorship / Advertising

 But wait: Surely advertising related sponsorship doesn't count as charity?